Mount Meru Climb

 This volcano was “born” around 500,000 years ago, and it’s very first eruption virtually exploded its eastern side, creating its, peculiar appearance.
 In addition to that, Mt Meru has one of the deepest craters - over 1,500 meters!

 There are several reasons to include Mount Meru into your Tanzania adventures list.
 Regrettably, this volcano is often out shadowed by Kilimanjaro - located in the immediate vicinity, it attracts more international hikers, thus making it a secondary hiking destination or a warm-up exercise.
 The majority of hikers, however, ignore it altogether.

-We at Tanzania Gastronomy firmly believe that Mt Meru hiking is a great adventure by itself because of these reasons:
+We at Tanzania Inside and Safari firmly believe that Mt Meru hiking is a great adventure by itself because of these reasons: